odinnou/masstransit-kafka-aspnet/README.md

 ## I just create a repository to share my issue

-The first step is :
+The first step is : in the root directory, execute this statement

-    docker-compose up in the root directory
+    docker-compose up

 After the kafka is up, start masstransit-poc.sln with VS 2019 and try to debug the API.